Magnify-Cash/magnify-monorepo/contracts/docs/advanced-integration.md

 First, ensure you have set up your React application as shown in the previous section.
 If you haven't done that yet, follow the steps mentioned there to create a new React app and set up Apollo Client.

-## Graphql Client for NFTY Finance
+## GraphQL Client for NFTY Finance

 Just like before, we need to set up a middleware to make requests to the NFTY Finance subgraph.
 Replace the existing imports in your `App.js` file with the following code: